Code-Institute-Submissions/Code-Institute-Milestone-2/README.md

-# :slot_machine: JavaScript slot machine  :slot_machine:
+# :slot_machine: JavaScript Slot Machine  :slot_machine:
 The aim of this project was to create a basic slot machine type game that a user could interact with by betting money and spinning the reels to try and win.
 The game consists of 4 reels with various images of lego minifigures that are shuffled in a random order each time the reels are spun.